ChrisZeThird/ChrisZeThird/README.md

 - 👋 Hi, I’m @ChrisZeThird
-- 👀 I’m interested in Physics, Computer Science and Art
+- 👀 I’m studying fundamental Physics, but I also love Computer Science, Biology and Art
-- 🌱 I’m currently learning many things, it's hard to say
+- 🌱 I’m currently learning many things, and I love it

 <!---